newtang/newtang.github.io/_posts/2017-07-30-flow-plus-tap-equals-flow-tap.markdown

 On the occasions I've thought about publishing an npm module, I usually discover something similar that already exists, or bureaucratic red tape dissuades me from open sourcing, so I'm happy I had the opportunity to publish this.
 Hopefully it won't be the last one!
 Oh, and let me know if flow-tap comes in handy for you.

+**EDIT:** It turns out this may have been for not, as [@izs pointed out](https://twitter.com/izs/status/891866449907601409) you can do roughly the same thing with node-tap's [node-arg](http://www.node-tap.org/cli/) flag, which I was unaware of.
+Oh well!
+Still a good learning experience nonetheless.